osmandapp/docs/content/osmand/map/map-context-menu.md

 ## Actions
 All actions available in the Context menu have been divided into **Main** and **additional** (hidden in the Actions button).

+**Here will be an image**.

 ### Main

-- Add favorite - allows adding a selected point to the favorites list.
+- [{% data variables.android-values.add_edit_favorite %}](/osmand/personal/myplaces)  - allows adding a selected point to the favorites list.
-- [Marker](/osmand/personal/markers) - put marker on the selected point.
-- Share - allows sharing a selected point with another user.
+- {% data variables.android-values.shared_string_share %} - sharing a selected point with another user
+- [{% data variables.android-values.edit_map_marker %}](/osmand/personal/markers) - put marker on the selected point.
+- [{% data variables.android-values.get_directions %}](/osmand/widgets/map-buttons#directions) - allows you to plan route from your location to the selected point (or reverse) by clicking the 'Direction' button
 - [Details](/osmand/map/map-context-menu#details) - provide you with more information about the selected point.
-- [Directions](/osmand/widgets/map-buttons#directions) - allows you to plan route from your location to the selected point (or reverse) by clicking the 'Direction' button

 ### Additional
 - {% data variables.android-values.context_menu_item_directions_from %} - makes the chosen point as departure point for navigation.